NREL/HPC/applications/plexos-quick-start/README.md

 sbatch enhanced

+## Notes
-Note: the files in the week.tgz tar ball will be deleted since we have copies of them.
+- The files in the week.tgz tar ball will be deleted since we have copies of them.
+- The program tymer is a simple timing routine.  "tymer -h" will show usage

 # simple
 ```